peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

  Finds the natural logarithm of this object, that is, the power (exponent) that e (the base of natural logarithms) must be raised to in order to equal this object's value.  <b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
-If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags). <i> This parameter can't be null, as the ln function's results are generally not exact. </i> (Unlike in the General Binary Arithmetic Specification, any rounding mode is allowed.).
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags). <i> This parameter can't be null, as the ln function's results are generally not exact. </i> (Unlike in the General Binary Arithmetic Specification, any rounding mode is allowed.).

 <b>Return Value:</b>